Last date modified: 2026-Feb-20

 Fields will be different depending on the selected source type.

 5. Enter in the data source-specific fields for your select data source.
-For more information, see Create the Google Workspace data source and Creating the Microsoft 365 data source.
+For more information, see Create the Google Workspace data source, Creating the Microsoft 365 preservation source, and Creating the Slack data source.

 6. Click Authenticate for Google or Validate Credentials for Microsoft 365.